iTwin/itwinjs-core/docs/learning/geometry/PlaneOps.md

 # The `PlaneOps` class: static methods for queries involving planes

-Prior methods for intersection among 3 planes returned the single point if it existed, and left it up to the caller to distinguish among cases where there are parallel or coincident planes and planes the 3 coincident normals.
+Prior methods for intersection among 3 planes returned the single point if it existed, and left it up to the caller to distinguish among cases where there are parallel or coincident planes and planes with 3 coincident normals.

 The PlaneOps class contains static methods that provide that extended level of detailed output.
 PlaneOps is in the core3d/geometry/src/geometry3d3d directory as a peer of other "Ops" classes for services that span multiple classes, e.g. PolygonOps, PolylineOps, PointHelpers, UVSurfaceOps.